winterwindwang/winterwindwang.github.io/_posts/book/2021-10-25-english-notion.md

 158. Different body parts such legs, head and muscles are stylized appropriately in accordance with their semantic role, and these styles are blended seamlessly across the surface to form a cohesive texture.
 159. **computationally intensive (expensive) and time consuming  (and costly)**
 160. watermarking is frequently used to prove image ownership as a form of copyright protection.
 As such, watermarking methods prioritize robustness over secrecy: messages should be recoverable even after the encoded image is modified or distorted.
+161. In this paper, we describe results of an in-depth analysis of the threat posed to both machines and humans by deep-learning speech synthesis attacks
+162. we **sweep over** three learning rates ∈{0.1，0.01，0.001}

 ## 词汇